mazipan/webperf-ecommerce-id/README.md

 ## Percentile

-Running Lighthouse 5 times then get the 75 percentile value
+Running Lighthouse 5 times then get the median value

 ## Engine